DanielAssisDev/DanielAssisDev/README.md

 # 💻 Hello there!
-Welcome to my GitHub profile!
+Welcome to the Sanson Daniel Github's Profile!
 ## 🎓 About Me
-My name is Daniel, and I'm a development systems student since 2022.
-I'm passionate about programming, and I would love to share my work with you!
+My name real is Daniel, and I'm a development systems student since 16th march 2022, and i want to follow a front-end career

 ## 🔨 Technologies I've Been Studying
 I've been focusing on learning various technologies, and here are some of them:

-JavaScript
+°JavaScript
-React Native
+°React Native
-HTML/CSS
+°HTML/CSS
-Python (curent focus)
+°Python (curent focus)
-Node.js
+°Node.js

 ## 💾 Let's Collaborate!
 I'm always open to collaboration and eager to participate in coding groups or exciting programming projects.
 If you have any opportunities or ideas, don't hesitate to reach out to me!